maximebf/atomik/docs/controllers.md

 ### Creating simple controllers

 As said before, a controller is a class.
-The only condition is in the naming convention.
-Your class has to be named using the controller name starting by an upper case letter suffixed with *Controller*.
-So for example, with a controller named *user* (saved in *app/actions/user.php*), the class name will be *UserController*.
+It must inherits from `Atomik\Controller\Controller` and respect a naming convention.
+Your class has to be named using the controller's name starting by an upper case letter suffixed with *Controller*.

+Controller classes will be loaded, as any other classes, with the autoloader.
+Thus, your files must be named after your controller class.

+So for example, with a controller named *users*, it must be saved in *app/actions/UsersController.php* and the class name will be *UsersController*.

-If the action file is located in a sub folder, the class name as to follow the PSR-0 convention.
+If the action file is located in a sub folder, the class name has to follow the PSR-0 convention.
-For example, if the file is *app/actions/auth/user.php* the class name will be *Auth\UserController*.
+For example, if the file is *app/actions/Auth/UsersController.php* the class name will be `Auth\UsersController`.

 Then add public methods to your class.
 All public methods which does not start with an underscore will be callable as an action.

-Don't forget to also create the view associated to each action.

-    class UserController
+    class UsersController extends Atomik\Controller\Controller
     {
 	    public function index()
 	    {